haixiangyan/leetcode-python/README.md

-# lintcode-python
+# leetcode-python
-Python solutions to coding questions in Lintcode
+Python solutions to coding questions in Leetcode